igorskyflyer/npm-magic-queryselector/README.md

 ### TypeScript

-If you want to use it with TypeScript, you need to copy the code snippet below
+If you want to use it with TypeScript, you need to copy the following code:

 ```ts
 import '@igor.dvlpr/magic-queryselector'